In This Article

 If you are looking for unique day trips within 30 Minutes of Hoonah, Alaska:

-• Hoonah Bear Viewing (10–30 min) – Take a guided trip into the forest to safely spot coastal brown bears in their natural habitat.
+• Hoonah Bear Viewing (10–30 min) – For a true Alaskan adventure, I took a guided trip into the forest to spot coastal brown bears.
+It’s an unforgettable way to safely see these magnificent creatures in their natural habitat.

 Frequently Asked Questions: